pgMemento/pgMemento/README.md

 This is important for restoring former table or database states (see 5.5).
 The two tables `audit_table_log` and `audit_column_log` in the pgMemento schema provide information at what range of transactions the audited tables and their columns exist.
-If a table is altered an event trigger is fired to compare the recent state (at ddl_command_end) with the logs.
+After a table is altered or dropped an event trigger is fired to compare the recent state (at ddl_command_end) with the logs.

+**ATTENTION:** Up till now pgMemento cannot log data that is removed by a DROP COLUMN command, because only old versions of the data are logged.
+The user should make an update on the whole column in advance.
+A better protection is given for DROP TABLE and DROP SCHEMA commands as they are simply forbidden by event triggers (at ddl_command_start).
+To drop a table or schema use the bypass functions pointed out in the exception messages.

 ### 5.4.
 Revert certain transactions